Associate Research Professor

 Microorganisms have inhabited the Earth for 3.4 billion years of its history.
 They are essential for the evolution of its minerals, its major geochemical cycles, and its atmosphere, yet the extent of their diversity, their metabolic capabilities, and their ecosystem-level interactions remains vastly unexplored.

 Understanding the link between the geochemistry we observe and the large-scale impact of microbial activity is critical if we want to learn more about our own biosphere, and how to better conserve and protect the environment.
-We study microorganisms that live in extreme environments, such as hypersaline environments and extremely dry deserts, because under those extreme conditions - where the impact on cellular components is intense - microorganisms have evolved robust adaptive mechanisms.
+We are using microorganisms that live in extreme environments to address fundamental processes in biology, in particular mechanisms underlying the diversity of microbial communities, their functioning, and they responses to environmental perturbation.

 Atacama Desert, Chile

 Uritskiy G., S. Getsin, A. Munn, B. Gomez-Silva, A. Davila, B. Glass, J. Taylor and J. DiRuggiero.
 Response of extremophile microbiome to a rare rainfall reveals a two-step adaptation mechanism. bioRxiv 442525; doi: https://doi.org/10.1101/442525

 Uritskyi G.V., J. DiRuggiero and J. Taylor.
 2018 MetaWRAP - a flexible pipeline for genome-resolved metagenomic data analysis.
 Microbiome 15:159 PMID:30219103